 To benefit from this favorable tax treatment, investors looking to sell investment property should carefully examine whether re-investment in like-kind property is a suitable option.

 Benefits of a 1031 Exchange

-1031 exchange got popular after IRS issued guidelines in Section 1031 of the U.S. Internal Revenue Code, which allowed parties to defer paying capital gains taxes upon the sales of an investment property and reinvest the proceeds of the sale within specified time limits in a property or properties of like-kind which could be equal or greater in value.
+1031 exchange got popular after IRS issued guidelines in Section 1031 of the U.S. Internal Revenue Code, which allowed parties to defer paying capital gains taxes upon the sales of an investment property and reinvest the sale proceeds within specified time limits in a property or properties of like-kind which could be equal or greater in value.
 Sales involving 1031 Exchange is one of the most powerful wealth-building tools accessible to taxpayers.
 1031 Exchange is considered a highly successful strategy by financial advisors.
 Investors get to defer taxes on the sale of the property till the time IRS rules are meticulously followed.
 1031 Exchange sale is not only a brilliant strategy for saving taxes and promoting investment, but it also acts as a brilliant estate planning tool.
 In theory, an investor can defer capital gains on investment property indefinitely until death, possibly avoiding them altogether.

 How does a 1031 exchange sales work?

 Let’s look at the following example to understand the 1031 exchange process –